Connections-Business-Directory/Connections/README.txt

 It is recommended to backup before updating.
 Requires WordPress >= 4.2.

 = 8.5.18 =
 It is recommended to backup before updating.
 Requires WordPress >= 4.2.

+= 8.5.19 =
+It is recommended to backup before updating.
+Requires WordPress >= 4.2.